-What gets covered in a Baby Bumps 4 hour hypnobirthing course?
+What gets covered in a Baby Bumps short course?

 If you’re wondering what the short course entails then read on 🙂

 Below is what’s covered – and why!
-Yes, you’ll likely cover the more ‘typical’ topics listed first during your other course, but because decisions made around these important topics can have an impact on your birth experience, they are very worthy of a *brief* recap.
-We do not go into these topics in a huge amount of depth as you will have/will be doing this in your other full antenatal course.
-You will also be covering things like epidurals, water birth and caesarean birth in your full course, though if there is time we can always chat through this too.
+Yes, you’ll likely cover the more ‘typical’ topics listed first during your other course, but because decisions made around these important topics can have an impact on your birth experience, they are very worthy of some discussion.

 Stages of labour – what to expect, what to look out for, how the body and mind work together to birth your baby, when to go in/call the midwife and the third stage of labour (birthing the placenta).

 - It’s important to understand the rationale of staying at home for as long as possible but also to be aware of any situations where it’s good to go and get checked by a midwife.

 - Whilst all labours are different, many find it very helpful to get an idea of what you might expect during your baby’s journey into the world, and how your body and mind work together with your baby during the process.

 - Knowing your options for the third stage will help you to think about what you might like for this part of labour.